top of page

 Cheque Issued as Security?
 Here’s What Indian Courts Have Said

-In India’s business culture, security cheques are everywhere — from rental deposits and vendor agreements to startup loans and distributorship contracts.
-They are meant as assurance, not immediate payment.
+In India’s business landscape, security cheques are ubiquitous.
+They appear in various contexts, from rental deposits and vendor agreements to startup loans and distributorship contracts.
+These cheques serve as assurance, not as immediate payment.

 The Legal Framework — Section 138 of the NI Act